-Call your monitor and career planner today to learn about your options and better influence your career progression.
+Call your monitor and career counselor today to learn about your options and better influence your career progression.

 U.S. Marine Corps Sgt.
 Maj.
 Daniel Laslett, sergeant major, 1st Battalion, 8th Marine Regiment, salutes during a naturalization ceremony aboard the...